Harry Kizirian

 Harry Kizirian (Հէրի Գիզիրեան; July 13, 1925 – September 13, 2002) was an Armenian American member of the United States Marine Corps who served during World War II.
 Kizirian's service lasted from February 1944 to February 1946, during which he spent seventeen months overseas.
 Kizirian took part in the Battle of Okinawa, where he landed during the first assault wave while heading a Marine fire team.

 Having been awarded the Navy Cross, the Rhode Island Cross, the Bronze Star with Combat "V", and the Purple Heart twice, Kizirian is considered one of the most decorated marines of World War II.
 He is also the most decorated serviceman from Rhode Island.
 In 1961 he was appointed by John F. Kennedy as the postmaster of Providence, becoming (at age 36) one of the youngest postmasters in the United States.
 During his postmastership, Kizirian was instrumental in establishing the first automated post office in the country, which made the Providence post office an operational model for the United States and worldwide.

 Kizirian is widely known in the state of Rhode Island, where a post office, a plaza, and an elementary school are named in his honor.
-The Harry Kizirian Post Office became the first United States federal building named after an Armenian American.
+The Harry Kizirian Post Office became the first U.S. federal building named after an Armenian American.
 Inducted in the Rhode Island Hall of Fame in 1978, Kizirian is regarded as a "national treasure" and has been honored by numerous organizations.